 NASAA Preemption Risk Explained In An Ethics IAR CE Class

-This class analyzes how current federal preemption proposals could weaken investor safeguards and shift liability risk onto advisers.
+This class analyzes how current federal preemption proposals could weaken investor safeguards and shift greater liability risk onto advisers.

 NASAA Preemption Risk Explained In An Ethics IAR CE Class examines the role of state securities regulation in protecting investors and supporting ethical advisory practices.
 Advisors learn how blue-sky laws, state licensing, and offering reviews apply to private placements, alternative investments, and digital assets.